jennysaggesse/alx-system_engineering-devops/0x00-shell_basics/README.md

 This file displays the current directory contents in a long format

 This file displays the current directory content including hidden files

+This file displays the current directory contents with user and group ID including hidden files in long format